When I was a young Christian, I was very hungry for God and I followed people who claimed to have had revelations, visions, and dreams.

 When ministers who claim to be apostles, prophets, etc., teach their visions, dreams, revelations, and experiences with the intent that their followers would accept it as “divine truth”, be on your guard because error follows such people.

 Dreams and visions should only serve to help better understand those things that are clearly supported by the sound doctrine given to us in scriptures.

 Though I have had many dreams where I saw symbolic representations of spiritual things, I do not preach or teach those things as doctrine for people to follow.
 I teach the scriptures.

 Once when I was young, I had a dream in which I saw Jesus.
 I do not preach or teach this, I teach the Bible, nor do I serve the Jesus I saw in the dream.
-I serve the Jesus that in the scriptures that the Holy Spirit ministers to my heart.
+I serve Jesus as revealed in the scriptures whom the Holy Spirit ministers to my heart.

 Don’t follow the visions, dreams, or experiences of anyone who claims to have had divine revelation.